shekhar-byte/vidyalaya/README.md

 # vidyalaya
-Its an online video calling plateform having an inbuilt person monitoring system funtionality.
+Its an online video calling platform having an inbuilt person monitoring system funtionality.
 Its also having an anonymous chat system .
 First person have to login in website.
 Users can also form Groups and join meeting accordingly.
 This application is also having an Instant meeting features nad can share ID via e-mail or messenger app
 ![Capture](https://user-images.githubusercontent.com/85403918/170859533-a7f63ccb-8eab-489e-b494-500abb46ad5b.PNG)
 Video calling platform it's black as i have switched off my camera
 ![Capture](https://user-images.githubusercontent.com/85403918/170859614-5b3f7d6d-3547-44c1-97ca-b912c50c4b70.PNG)